TheTylerCook/DM-REVIEW-react-redux-itunes/README.md

-# iTunes with React and Axios
+# iTunes with React, Redux, Promise Middleware and Axios

-Search the iTunes API and render the results.
+Search the iTunes API using Redux Promise Middleware and render the results.

 ## Table of Contents